-No matter whether you are a project management apprentice or you have years of experience, one of the most difficult challenges is setting realistic project exceptions.
-The last thing you want to do is under promise to the point where you cause disappointment.
-On the other hand, if you over promise you are going to set your team up for failure from the very beginning.
-That is why it is so important to set realistic project expectations.
+One of the most difficult challenges in project management is setting realistic project exceptions so here we look at strategies that can help.
+Whether you are a novice project manager or you have years of experience, the last thing you want to do is under promise to the point where you cause disappointment.
+On the other hand, if you over promise you are going to set your team up for failure from the very start.
+That’s why it is so important to set realistic project expectations.
 To do this, you need to get involved during the planning process, identify potential pain points, and be honest throughout.

 Get involved during the planning process